ImanovFuad/Python/Object-model.md

 This class also tells you the PyOWM library version and the currently supported OWM web API version.

+### The Location class
+The _Location_ class represents a location in the world.
+Each instance stores the geographic name of the location, the longitude/latitude couple and the country name.
+These data are retrieved from the OWM web API responses' payloads.

 ### The Weather class
 This class is a databox containing information about weather conditions in a place.
 Stored data include text information such as weather status (sunny/rainy/snowy/...) and numeric information such as the values of measured phyisical entities (mx/min/current temperatures, wind speed/orientation, humidity, pressure, cloud coverage, ...).